-To overcome these unrealistic assumptions and to move closer to practical scenarios, we study the problem of online, \ie limited computational learning budget, domain-incremental continual learning for semantic segmentation.
+Moving closer to practical scenarios, we study the problem of online, \ie limited computational budget, domain-incremental continual learning for semantic segmentation.
 We propose a new benchmark using public datasets captured from different cities and different weather conditions and order them based on acquisition time.
-We find that the domain shift in this benchmark is severe enough to cause models to forget previously learned domains even though no new classes are introduced throughout training.
-We benchmark regularization-based methods~\cite{ewc,mas,li2017learning} that are effective in mitigating forgetting in class-incremental continual segmentation~\cite{douillard2021plop} and show that they fail in this challenging setting.
-Meanwhile, although we observe that replay-based methods~\cite{chaudhry2019tiny} effectively mitigate forgetting learnt domains, they may not be feasible due to privacy concerns, \eg, GDPR~\cite{gdpr}.
+We find that the domain shift in this benchmark is severe enough to cause forgetting on previously learned domains even without introducing new classes during training.
+We benchmark regularization-based methods~\cite{ewc} that are effective in mitigating forgetting in class-incremental continual segmentation~\cite{douillard2021plop} and show that they fail in ODICS.
+Meanwhile, although replay-based methods~\cite{chaudhry2019tiny} can effectively mitigate forgetting, they may not be feasible due to privacy concerns, \eg, GDPR~\cite{gdpr}.
 This is particularly a concern when data is associated with different countries in which storing it for replay is not permissible.
-Thus, we propose SimCS that uses photo-realistic simulated data with ``free" dense labels that can be generated on-the-fly during ODICS~(see Figure~\ref{fig:pull}) to mitigate forgetting without violating privacy constraints.
+Thus, we propose SimCS that uses photo-realistic simulated data with ``free" dense labels which can be generated on the fly during ODICS~(see Figure~\ref{fig:pull}) to mitigate forgetting without violating privacy constraints.

-In summary, our contributions are three-fold. \textbf{(1)} We propose online domain-incremental continual learning for semantic segmentation (ODICS) and construct a corresponding new benchmark evaluating several baselines and algorithms from the literature. \textbf{(2)} We propose SimCS, which leverages simulated data for continual learning.
-SimCS is parameter-free and orthogonal to existing continual learning frameworks.
-We demonstrate the effectiveness of SimCS by combining it with five different continual learning strategies showing performance improvements across the board. \textbf{(3)} We conduct a comprehensive analysis, showing that SimCS is robust to the choice of simulators, hyper-parameters, and budget constraints in continual learning.
+Our contributions are three-fold. \textbf{(1)} We propose online domain-incremental continual learning for semantic segmentation (ODICS) and construct a corresponding new benchmark evaluating several baselines from the literature. \textbf{(2)} We propose SimCS, a method that uses simulation as a continual learning regularizer.
+SimCS is parameter-free and \emph{orthogonal} to existing continual learning frameworks.
+We demonstrate its effectiveness by combining it with five different continual learning strategies showing performance improvements across the board. \textbf{(3)} We conduct a comprehensive analysis, showing that SimCS is robust to the choice of simulator, hyperparameters, and budget constraints in CL.